Responsible Sourcing & Animal Welfare

 1.4.
 The Company does not trade in any live species either to other businesses or to consumers.

-1.5.
-The Company has no direct involvement in primary processing – that is direct capture or raising of species – therefore this policy acknowledges that the business can only indirectly provide influence in these areas through giving preference to suppliers that can demonstrate good practice to industry standards.
+1.6.
+This policy acknowledges the fact the Company does not engage in any primary processing or related operation – that is the direct capture or raising of species – therefore it must taken into consideration that the business can only provide indirect influence in these areas, primarily though the awarding of business to suppliers that can demonstrate compliance to this policy and other industry good practices.

-a) Implementation of a robust vendor assurance and supplier approval system that includes ensuring suppliers and raw materials obtain appropriate accreditation.
+1.9.
+The processes involved in ensuring the criterion in this policy are effectively implemented include the following:a) Implementation of a robust vendor assurance and supplier approval system that includes ensuring suppliers and raw materials obtain appropriate accreditation and the requirements of this policy are set out within purchase contracts.

 b) Supply chain mapping showing transparency through each stage from primary processing to purchasing.